abhi271086/balmitra-chatbot/README.md

-# Groq LangChain Conversational Chatbot
+# Multilingual Social Support Chatbot for Children

-A simple application that allows users to interact with a conversational chatbot powered by LangChain.
-The application uses the Groq API to generate responses and leverages LangChain's [ConversationBufferWindowMemory](https://python.langchain.com/v0.1/docs/modules/memory/types/buffer_window/) to maintain a history of the conversation to provide context for the chatbot's responses.
+A supportive application that allows children from underprivileged backgrounds to interact with a conversational chatbot powered by LangChain and Groq.
+The application detects and responds in multiple languages (English, Hindi, Marathi, and Urdu) and is specifically designed to address social issues and challenges faced by children.

 ## Features

+- **Multilingual Support**: Automatically detects and responds in English, Hindi, Marathi, and Urdu.

-- **Conversational Interface**: The application provides a conversational interface where users can ask questions or make statements, and the chatbot responds accordingly.
+- **Child-Friendly Interface**: Simple conversational interface where children can ask questions about social issues.

+- **Social Support Focus**: Provides guidance on education access, health, community support, bullying, family challenges, and basic rights awareness.

-- **Contextual Responses**: The application maintains a history of the conversation, which is used to provide context for the chatbot's responses.
+- **Contextual Responses**: Maintains a history of the conversation to provide context for the chatbot's responses.

-- **LangChain Integration**: The chatbot is powered by the LangChain API, which uses advanced natural language processing techniques to generate human-like responses.
+- **LangChain + Groq Integration**: Powered by the LangChain framework and Groq's fast language models.

+## How it Works

+1. The user inputs a message in any of the supported languages
+2. The system automatically detects the language
+3. Translates the input to English for processing if needed
+4. Generates a thoughtful, supportive response using the Groq language model
+5. Translates the response back to the user's language
+6. Continues the conversation with memory of previous exchanges

 ## Usage

 You will need to store a valid Groq API Key as a secret to proceed with this example.
 You can generate one for free [here](https://console.groq.com/keys).

-You can [fork and run this application on Replit](https://replit.com/@GroqCloud/Chatbot-with-Conversational-Memory-on-LangChain) or run it on the command line with `python main.py`
+You can run this application on the command line with `python main.py`